While primarily an antidepressant, more doctors are now prescribing trazodone for sleep issues.

 If you or someone you know is struggling with an addiction to Trazodone or other antidepressants and is searching for an inpatient rehab facility, call us at 888-448-0302 to chat with a recovery specialist.
 We are available 24/7 to answer your questions and get you the information you need to make the best recovery decision for you.
 Your call is 100% confidential, and we are ready to help you get started whenever you decide that it’s the right time

 Trazodone: FDA Warning

-Just like a number of antidepressants, trazodone has been issued with an FDA Black Box Warning.
+Just like a number of antidepressants, this medication has been issued with an FDA Black Box Warning.

 This concerns the increased risk of suicidal thoughts or behaviors in children and young adults.
-The FDA states that anyone taking trazodone should be “closely monitored” and add that Trazodone “is not approved for use in pediatric patients”.
+The FDA states that anyone taking trazodone should be “closely monitored” and add that this medication “is not approved for use in pediatric patients”.

 The Bottom Line